The Complete Uk lawn glossary

 Hollow Tine Aeration

-Aeration using hollow metal tubes that punch into the soil and extract cores (plugs) of soil.
-The holes typically go 75 to 100mm deep and leave cores on the surface.
+Aeration using hollow metal tubes that punch into the soil and extract cores.
+The most effective form of aeration.

 Robbie's Take

 Hollow tine aeration is the business.
-Yes, your lawn looks like it's been invaded by worms afterwards.
-Leave those cores on the surface.
-They'll break down with rain and a light drag mat, returning valuable soil biology to the surface.
 If you can only aerate once a year, make it hollow tine in autumn.

 I